11 Customizing Graphs

 - In list mode you can sort; or opt to list a User or Extended template under Plot: My Templates.

-- Templates are listed as Extended or User.
+- Templates are listed as System, Extended or User.
 System templates are Origin's default templates for creating Plot menu graphs.
 They can be plotted to and customized but cannot be overwritten.
-Extended templates are add-on templates (not System templates) that are installed with Origin.
+Extended templates are add-on templates that are installed with Origin.
 User templates are those that you specifically customize then save using File: Save Template As; or which you add using the Library's Add or Scan functions.
 Note that User templates can include customized System templates that you have saved to \User Files.

 - To scan your User Files folder (UFF) for custom templates, click the Scan User Template icon.
 To browse and add a template file to the Library, click the Add Template icon.